 Despite living in hot and sunny Perth, she has been hitting the slopes for as long as she can remember.

 "I started skiing between my mum's knees.
 I love it so much," she said.

-That love, and the work she puts into her chosen sport, has earned Sammy a place on the Australian Children's Squad; quite a feat for a girl from one of the hottest and driest capital cities in Australia.
+That love, and the work she put into her chosen sport, earned Sammy a place on the Australian Children's Squad; quite a feat for a girl from one of the hottest and driest capital cities in Australia.
 Luckily, her parents also share her love of the sport, and own a lodge in Falls Creek, Victoria's biggest ski field.

 "My parents went to Falls Creek for a holiday a year before I was born and they absolutely loved it," Sammy said.

 Sammy first joined a race club when she was six years old.
 By the time she was nine, she had decided to follow her dreams to one day represent Australia at a Winter Olympics.

 During her summer holidays while at school, Sammy competed in Europe.
 She spent the Australian winter ski season, training in Falls Creek.

 While there, Sammy studied at the Falls Creek Alpine Academy four afternoons a week.
 MLC liaised closely with the academy so that Sammy could keep up with her schoolwork while following her passion.